Bill Schwartau

-William Herman Carlos Schwartau (22 June 1926 Manhattan, New York – 31 October 1985 New York City) was an American recording engineer.
+William Herman Carlos Schwartau (22 June 1926, in New York City – 31 October 1985, in New York City) was an American recording engineer.
 He engineered artists such as Ray Charles, Peter, Paul & Mary, Bill Evans, Herbie Mann and Duke Ellington.
 Schwartau was a mentor to engineer Phil Ramone, who called Schwartau "one of the unsung heroes of our industry".
 Schwartau worked for NBC, Decca, Coastal Recording Studio (which dissolved in 1959), and Music Makers.

 Education

 Schwartau started MIT in 1942.
 He pledged with the Phi Kappa fraternity and was expected to graduate in 1946.

 Military service

 Schwartau served in the US Navy.
 He was given a leave of absence in 1944.
 In 1945, he was promoted to Radio Technician (RT 3/C).
 He returned in 1946 after serving as an Electronic Technician's Mate (ETM 2/C) on the USS John A. Bole.
 At that time, the destroyer was patrolling near China, Japan, Okinawa, and Korea.
 According to his son, Winn, Schwartau worked on developing the oscilloscope and on radar systems in the military.